-- Sial, which are the rocks rich in silicate and aluminum minerals and make the upper layer of the Earth’s crust.
+- Sial, which are rocks rich in silicate and aluminum minerals and makes the upper layer of the Earth’s crust.

-- Sima are the rocks rich in silicate and magnesium minerals and make the lower layer of the Earth’s crust.
+- Sima is a rock rich in silicate and magnesium minerals and makes the lower layer of the Earth’s crust.

-- Mantle layer lies between the crust and the outer core.
+- The mantle layer lies between the crust and the outer core.

 - It is a predominantly solid layer of silicate rocks, however, it is believed that it behaves as a viscous fluid in geological time.
-Mantle is approximately 2,900 km (1,800 miles) thick.
+The mantle is approximately 2,900 km (1,800 miles) thick.

 - It makes up approximately 84% of the total Earth’s volume.

-- Viscosity of the Earth’s mantle also varies greatly.
+- The viscosity of the Earth’s mantle also varies greatly.
 Its upper part is mostly solid, but its viscosity decreases at the boundaries of tectonic plates and mantle plumes.

 - Rheologically, Earth’s upper mantle is divided into two major layers;

-- Lithosphere that is rigid and comprising the uppermost mantle
+- Lithosphere that is rigid and comprises the uppermost mantle

-- Lithosphere-asthenosphere boundary (LAB) separates both the layers.
+- The lithosphere-asthenosphere boundary (LAB) separates both layers.

-- On the basis of sudden changes in seismic velocity, Earth’s mantle is divided into the following layers:
+- Based on sudden changes in seismic velocity, Earth’s mantle is divided into the following layers:

 - The Lower Mantle starts at the end of the transition zone at the depth of about 660 km and extends downward to 2,891 km.
 As compared to the upper mantle and transition zone, this layer is much hotter and denser (due to intense pressure).

-- Core is an extremely dense and extremely hot centre of our planet Earth.
+- The core is an extremely dense and extremely hot center of our planet Earth.

 - The radius of the core is about 3,485 km (2,165 miles).